nmoreaud/unique-movies/README.md

 ## Prerequisites
 Install python 3.4+ from python website.
-This script is compatible with Linux, Windows or MacOS
+This script is compatible with Windows, MacOS and Linux.

 ## Usage
 Copy `unique-movies.py` somewhere on your computer (ex: in your movies root directory), then from a terminal, either: